What is Wi-Fi Hotspot?

 You will find hotspots in many public places.
 For instance:

-• When you go to a Starbucks or one of the many standard coffee shops, your smartphone should notify you of the Wi-Fi hotspot in the area.
+- When you go to a Starbucks or one of the many standard coffee shops, your smartphone should notify you of the Wi-Fi hotspot in the area.
 Each store usually has a home screen for its hotspot.
-Once you accept the set terms of the hotspot agreement, you’ll be connected.
+You’ll be connected once you accept the set terms of the hotspot agreement.

-• Restaurants that have a hotspot might post the information at the entrance or on a table tent card.
-You may need to request for the password of the hotspot to sign on to the service.
+- Restaurants with a hotspot might post the information at the entrance or on a table tent card.
+You may need to request the hotspot’s password to access the service.

-• When you put up in a hotel, you will need to ask the desk clerk for the password to the Wi-Fi or for the sign-in process.
-The service may come as a complimentary one, or you may be required to pay a daily fee to use it.
+- When you check in to a hotel, you must ask the desk clerk for the Wi-Fi password or the sign-in process.
+The service may come as complimentary, or you may be required to pay a daily fee to use it.

 Connect to a Hotspot

-When a person connects to a hotspot to make use of the internet, the person’s web browser will display a web page that will identify the open hotspot and lists the terms of use.
+When a person connects to a hotspot to use the internet, the person’s web browser will display a web page that will identify the open hotspot and list the terms of use.

-When the network of a Wi-Fi hotspot is hidden or encrypted, you will need to obtain the security key and the name of the network (SSID) information from the provider of the hotspot service to locate and correctly establish the network connection.
+When the network of a Wi-Fi hotspot is hidden or encrypted, you will need to obtain the security key and the name of the network (SSID) information from the hotspot service provider to locate and correctly establish the network connection.

 You will need to accept or initiate a connection to the desired hotspot’s wireless network, which will be identified in the network name.

-It is good to use an open hotspot, but the problem with the public hotspot is that they are open to the general public.
+It is good to use an open hotspot, but the problem with public hotspots is that they are open to the general public.
 You could be sharing a single connection with any person at any time.

 A hotspot is not your home or your office password-protected Wi-Fi router.
-It is easier for hackers can hack into a public hotspot than to hack a private access point.
+It is easier for hackers to hack into a public hotspot than to hack a private access point.

 Below are some precautions that you can take before you sign in to a hotspot:

-• Understand how your mobile device or laptop shares files and tighten the privileges.
+- Understand how your mobile device or laptop shares files and tightens the privileges.
 For instance, Mac laptops use AirDrop.
-Depending on the settings of your device, a hacker could easily send a file to your Mac with AirDrop without your knowledge.
+Depending on your device’s settings, a hacker could easily send a file to your Mac with AirDrop without your knowledge.

-• Make sure to turn off file sharing specifically for public access folders on your phones, laptop, and other devices.
+- Make sure to turn off file sharing specifically for public access folders on your phones, laptops, and other devices.

 Turn Off Automatic Network Connections